 To identify the ovary, first identify the kidney, a large light grey ovoid structure with cortex and medulla [1].
 Push the imaging platform slightly toward the mouse’s head to reveal the ovary and periovarian adipose tissue [2].
 Authors: Please create scope videos of the shots labeled as SCOPE and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=21096593

 SCOPE/SCREEN: Kidney visible on ultrasound with cortex and medulla.

+Talent moving the platform forward

 SCOPE/SCREEN: Ovary and POAT appearing as platform moves forward.